 For this one, British Airways wins.
 Virgin Atlantic offers “Upper Class”, which is equivalent to the British Airways Business Class product (outlined below).
-British Airways is the only British Airline that offers true transatlantic First Class and you can read my recent review of the new British Airways First on the Dreamliner to find out what you get.
+British Airways is the only British Airline that offers true transatlantic First Class, and you can read our recent review of the new British Airways First on the Dreamliner to find out what you get.

-For me, the advantages of travelling in First are:
+For me, the advantages of traveling in First are:

-2. Exclusivity – For example, on the Dreamliner there are just 8 seats spread across two rows in a 1-2-1 herringbone configuration, all of them having direct aisle access,
+- Exclusivity – For example, on the Dreamliner, there are just 8 seats spread across two rows in a 1-2-1 herringbone configuration, all of them having direct aisle access

-4. Privacy – Contrary to the enclosed First Class suites with sliding doors that you find in the Emirates and Etihad First Class Suites, the BA First Class seat features an open design, although it’s located within its own cocoon and feels totally private (no other passengers can see you, thanks to the herringbone layout and high seat walls).
+- Privacy – Contrary to the enclosed First Class suites with sliding doors that you find in the Emirates and Etihad First Class Suites, the BA First Class seat features an open design, although it’s located within its own cocoon and feels totally private (no other passengers can see you, thanks to the herringbone layout and high seat walls)

-5. Amenity Kit – This is an improved version of the Business Class kit.
-The men’s one contains shave gel, revitaliser moisturiser, lip balm, deodorant stick, and eye gel from London based, grooming emporium for men, in addition to essentials such as such as a pen, eyeshades, socks, earplugs, hairbrush and razor.
-See which airlines offer better amenity kits see my top 10 best airline amenity kits.
+- Amenity Kit – This is an improved version of the Business Class kit.
+The men’s one contains shave gel, revitalizer moisturizer, lip balm, deodorant stick, and eye gel from London-based grooming emporium for men, in addition to essentials such as a pen, eyeshades, socks, earplugs, hairbrush, and razor.
+See which airlines offer better amenity kits see my top 10 best airline amenity kits

-6. Pyjamas – Even on medium-haul day flights, British Airways supply pyjamas.
-This is a very nice gesture bearing in mind that Qatar Airways and Emirates – both famous for their onboard luxury and service – do not provide pyjamas on this length of day flight.
-The lightweight, British Airways dark green pyjamas are presented with a ribbon bow, and feature the BA First Class logo on the chest.
+- Pyjamas – Even on medium-haul day flights, British Airways supplies pajamas.
+This is a very nice gesture bearing in mind that Qatar Airways and Emirates – both famous for their onboard luxury and service – do not provide pajamas on this length of day flight.
+The lightweight, British Airways dark green pajamas are presented with a ribbon bow and feature the BA First Class logo on the chest

-7. Food – The menu in First is extensive, usually with a starter, soup, main and dessert.
-All is usually tasty, well executed, visually appealing and with more choice than in Club World.
-An afternoon tea is also usually offered with sandwiches, scones and a pastry.
+- Food – The menu in First is extensive, usually with a starter, soup, main, and dessert.
+All are usually tasty, well-executed, visually appealing, and with more choice than in Club World.
+Afternoon tea is also usually offered with sandwiches, scones, and a pastry